 2. The Milton Inn, Monifieth

-If you are visiting Dundee, then you are likely to be spending days out in the surrounding countryside and if you are on your way to St Andrews then you should stopover at this dog-friendly pub.
+If you are visiting Dundee, then you are likely to be spending days out in the surrounding countryside exploring the vast walks in Dundee with dogs and if you are on your way to St Andrews then you should stopover at this dog-friendly pub.
 It is Cask Marque accredited and its four ales constantly change.
 You could find Cairngorms award-winning Trade Winds, Timothy Taylor’s Landlord, Adnams Southwold Bitter, Pentland’s IPA and Strathhaven Ale’s Craigmill Mild.
 Its pub grub is what comfort food is all about and includes traditional fare such as breaded scampi, fish and chips, and steak and ale pie.
 There plenty of room in the landscaped garden for Fido to stretch his legs.

 3. The Old Brew House, Arbroath